FinweLtd/orion360-sdk-pro-examples-android/README.md

 - Create one _OrionCamera_ in Java code.
 This will project the 3D world onto 2D surface.
 Bind it to _OrionView_.
 - Create two _OrionPanoramas_ in Java code.
 These will represent the spherical image surface and spherical video surface in the 3D world.
 Bind them to _OrionScene_.
 - Create two _OrionTextures_ in Java code.
 These will contain the decoded image and the latest decoded video frame.
 Bind them to _OrionPanoramas_.
 - Get _SensorFusion_ in Java code.
-That will rotate both cameras according to device orientation.
+That will rotate the camera according to device orientation.
 Bind it to _OrionScene_ AND _OrionCamera_.
 - Create one _TouchControllerWidget_ in Java code.
 This will map touch gestures to camera control.
 Bind it to _OrionScene_ AND _OrionCamera_.